-The Addams Family TV series was considered to be a close rival of another hit TV series of the era, The Munsters.
-The youngest Addams family member was named, Wednesday.
+The Addams Family was a close rival of similar hit TV series of the era, The Munsters.

-In addition to Lisa Loring, the original cast of The Addams Family, other immediate family members included John Aston, Carolyn Jones and Ken Weatherwax.
-The regular Addams family members consisted of mother, father, brother and sister… not to mention the grandmother and the ever-faithful butler, Lurch, portrayed by Ted Cassidy.
-Each character brought their own special nuance to the TV series, but the fact is that Wednesday Addams and Lurch, the butler, enjoyed a close and special relationship… they looked out for each other.
+In addition to Lisa Loring, the original cast of The Addams Family, other immediate family members were played by John Aston (Gomez), Carolyn Jones (Morticia) and Ken Weatherwax (Pugsley).
+The regular Addams family members consisted of mother, father, brother and sister; a grandmother (Marie Blake), the ever-faithful butler Lurch (Ted Cassidy), Cousin Itt (Felix Silla), Uncle Fester (Jackie Coogan), and a disembodied hand called Thing were also always around.
+Each character brought their own special nuance to the TV series, with Wednesday Addams and Lurch, the butler, enjoying a close and special relationship.
+They looked out for each other.

-Loring’s character, Wednesday Addams, was originally the epitome of everything sad, unfeeling and disassociated with human emotion.
-She was recognized for her pale skin tone, bitter/cold attitude and her mostly black attire.
-Initially this character was thought to be evil, however, as the TV series evolved, Wednesday Addams seemed to soften; although she was often known to play with her signature, headless doll and a pet spider.
+Wednesday was originally the epitome of everything sad, unfeeling and disassociated with human emotion.
+She was recognized for her pale skin tone, cold attitude and her mostly black attire.
+Initially this character was thought to be evil, but as the TV series evolved, Wednesday Addams seemed to soften; although she was often known to play with her signature headless doll and a pet spider.

 If anyone has ever seen The Addams Family, they will surely remember the tune of the iconic opening theme song composed by Vic Mizzy.